SFDO-Tooling/CumulusCI/docs/robotframework-tutorial.rst

 This tutorial will step you through writing your first test, then enhancing that test with a custom keyword implemented as a page object.
 It is not a comprehensive tutorial on using Robot Framework.
-For Robot Framework documentations see the `Robot Framework User Guide <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html>`_
+For Robot Framework documentation see the `Robot Framework User Guide <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html>`_

 It is assumed you've worked through the CumulusCI :doc:`tutorial` at least up to the